 Enter the command to take the backup of the registry key.

 Issue this command to delete the HKCR:\ms-msdt registry.

 - Revert the workaround by restoring the registry key from backup

 If in case you want to revert the changes, then you just need to restore the registry key from the backup.
 Run this command to do this.

 This is how you can fix CVE-2022-30190- A Zero-Click RCE Vulnerability in MSDT.

-We hope this post will help you know how to fix CVE-2022-30190, a zero-click RCE vulnerability in MSDT.
+We hope this post would help you know how to fix CVE-2022-30190, a zero-click RCE vulnerability in MSDT.
 Please share this post and help to secure the digital world.
-Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.
+Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, Medium & Instagram, and subscribe to receive updates like this.